BEETHOVEN’S 250 TH BIRTHDAY!

 CAREY SCHECK, PIANO SOLOIST

-La Porte’s own Carey Scheck is presently the Director of Music at the Presbyterian Church of La Porte as well as a Music Teacher in the La Porte Community School Corporation.
-She is a graduate of Valparaiso University and Western Illinois University with degrees in Piano Performance.
+La Porte’s own Carey Scheck is a Music Teacher in the La Porte Community School Corporation, and a graduate of Valparaiso University and Western Illinois University with degrees in Piano Performance.
 Carey will be performing Gershwin’s “Rhapsody in Blue” with the LCSO.